vsch/scheduler/README.md

 `milliseconds` is given as `0` then the current task will be rescheduled to run in the next scheduler loop invocation and after all ready tasks in the current invocation have been run.

+In version 2 of the library a `YieldingTask` type was added which can use yielding methods from within its `loop()` to release the CPU to other tasks or the main loop.
+When the scheduler resumes the task, execution will continue after the call to the yielding method.

 The resume/suspend will return to the caller immediately, with the delay taking effect for the next call of the task `loop()` function.
 Multiple